-Campus-Based Financial Aid refers to the Federal Supplemental Educational Opportunity Grant (FSEOG), and the Federal Work-Study Program (FWS).
-A certain sum of money is provided to Danville Area Community College each year through these programs which must be disbursed to qualified students according to the federal regulations governing the programs.
-The FSEOG grant will be awarded to the students with the lowest Expected Family Contribution (EFC).
-Students are awarded as files become complete on a first-come, first-serve basis.
+Campus-Based Financial Aid refers to the Federal Supplemental Educational Opportunity Grant (FSEOG) and the Federal Work-Study Program (FWS).
+A certain sum of money is provided to Danville Area Community College each year through these programs, which must be disbursed to qualified students according to the federal regulations governing the programs.
+The FSEOG grant may be awarded to students with the lowest Student Aid Index (SAI).
+Students can be awarded as files become complete on a first-come, first-served basis.